Second Home Stamp Duty Calculator

 - 2.The new property becomes (or was intended to become) your main residence

 How to claim: You must claim the refund within 12 months of selling your previous home (or within 12 months of the filing date for the original return, if later).
+See our complete stamp duty refund guide for full details.

 Common Scenarios